Pakistan Weather Update: Dry weather likely to prevail over most parts

 Temperature recorded this morning:

-Srinagar, Pulwama, Anantnag and Baramula twelve degree centigrade, Jammu twenty, Leh five and Shopian elven degree centigrade.
+Srinagar, Pulwama and Baramula eleven degree centigrade, Jammu twenty-one, Leh five, Anantnag ten and Shopian twelve degree centigrade.

 Read More News On